heykeerthi/heykeerthi/README.md

 ### Hi!
 I'm Keerthi.
-I am a senior Fintech marketer — and I build tools that make my team more efficient.
+I am a senior Fintech marketer — and I enjoy build tools that make marketing & growth teams more efficient.

-Every few days I automate another boring part of marketing and ship it here: skills, dashboards, and small apps that do the reading and reporting so the creative work gets more of my time, not less.
+Every few days I automate another part of marketing and ship it here: skills, dashboards, and small apps that do the reading and reporting so the creative work gets more of my time, not less.

 **Into:** campaigns / crypto-fintech / building with Claude Code